The multiplicity-one theorem for the superspeciality of curves of genus two

 \subsection{Acknowledgements}

+The authors thank the referee for his/her helpful suggestions and comments.
 This paper is a part of master's thesis of the second author.
 He thanks the first author for his supervision and much helpful advice.
 The authors are grateful to Ryo Ohashi for his contribution to the proof of Proposition \ref{prop:SspImpliesNonsing}, and also to Takumi Ogasawara and Yuki Nakada for their important comments.
 This work was supported by JSPS Grant-in-Aid for Scientific Research\,(C)\ 21K03159.